- About us

-3. Avoid too many heavy foods that cause sluggishness such as meat, eggs, or an excessive amount of nuts, seeds and grains.
+3. Summer food therapy suggests to avoid too many heavy foods that cause sluggishness.
+Foods such as meat, eggs, or an excessive amount of nuts, seeds and grains.

 4. Use plenty of brightly coloured fruits and vegetables and cook foods lightly.
 Regularly add a little of the following spicy, pungent flavours such as red or green peppers, ginger, horseradish, or black pepper, use a high heat for a short time (such as grilling on a barbecue) or steam or simmer foods as quickly as possible.